A display of weapons intercepted on board the Gaza-bound Karine A ship, January 2002. Photo: Wikimedia Commons.

 Application to Israel’s Naval Blockade of Gaza

 Israel’s blockade complies with the San Remo Manual’s criteria, as confirmed by the 2011 UN Secretary-General’s Panel of Inquiry (Palmer Report) on the 2010 Gaza flotilla incident.
-The panel, chaired by Sir Geoffrey Palmer, explicitly found the naval blockade legal under international law, determining it was imposed as a legitimate security measure to prevent weapons from entering Gaza by sea.
+The panel, chaired by former New Zealand Prime Minister Sir Geoffrey Palmer, explicitly found the naval blockade legal under international law, determining it was imposed as a legitimate security measure to prevent weapons from entering Gaza by sea.
 Key findings included:

-• Legitimate Security Objective: Israel faced a real threat from terrorists groups in Gaza, with more than 5,000 rockets fired into Israeli territory between 2005 and 2009, causing civilian casualties and injuries.
-The blockade addressed this by controlling maritime access, predating Hamas’s 2007 takeover and focusing on arms smuggling rather than punishment.
+• Legitimate Security Objective: Israel faced a real threat from terrorist groups in Gaza, with more than 5,000 rockets fired into Israeli territory between 2005 and 2009, causing civilian casualties and injuries.
+The blockade addressed this by controlling maritime access, predating Hamas’s 2007 takeover and focusing on arms interdiction rather than collective punishment.

 • International Armed Conflict Classification: The Panel treated the Israel-Hamas conflict as international for blockade purposes, given Hamas’s de facto authority in Gaza, enabling application of naval warfare rules.